ahmedmamdouh886/contact-us/README.md

 ## Introduction

-A trivial contact us package sends an email to an admin and save the query in db.
+A trivial contact us package sends an email to an admin and save the query in DB.

 ## Installation